 What Do Keywords Tell Us About Your Audience

-Many times during brainstorming sessions with clients, they will say, “I don’t want to force these terms into my content.”
-My response is always, “of course you don’t.”
+During brainstorming sessions with clients, they often say, “I don’t want to force these terms into my content.”
+My response is always, “Of course you don’t.”
 You want cohesive content written professionally and incorporating keywords.
 You want to avoid keyword stuffing at all costs.
-Keyword stuffing is a big no-no in the eyes of the search engines, and you will be penalized.
+Keyword stuffing is a big no-no in the eyes of search engines, and you will be penalized.

 But, the search volumes for long-tailed keywords are more than numbers.
 These volumes tell you the questions your potential customers have.
 As a home builder, you want your website to be a resource for those people.
-If you provide useful and timely information, you will help your potential customers make educated decisions, and the search engines will reward you.
+Providing useful and timely information will help your potential customers make educated decisions, and the search engines will reward you.

 How Does Blogging Fit into SEO